 If the model shown doesn't match, click the Model drop-down menu and click your model in the list.

 Repeat this process to add DSPs, amplifiers, and any additional device to the diagram.

 When all the necessary hardware has been added, click the OK button.

 In the Synapse designtime window, the Processing Tree is populated with the hardware in your rig.
 With your phantom rig you can configure your experiment.

-Before running your experiment, make sure your actual hardware system matches your rig configuration before running your experiment.
+Make sure your actual hardware system matches your rig configuration before running your experiment on real hardware.

 Import or Export Rigs

 The Rig Editor includes Import and an Export buttons.
 These buttons can be used to open an existing rig file (Import) or preserve the current rig for future use (export).
 These buttons launch Select a Hardware Rig or Save the Hardware Rig dialogs that function much like a typical Open or Save as dialog.